 The thuyen thung is a fishing boat.
 The Vietnamese use it in the shallow waters immediately off the Vietnamese coast and in the numerous estuaries bordering the South China Sea.
 Fishers do not take the boat too far from the shoreline because of the dangers that lurk on the high seas, especially sudden storms and big waves.

 The Vietnamese consider the thuyen thung a top-notch fishing vessel because it displaces very little water, is virtually unsinkable, rides atop the swells, and allows fishermen to approach schools of fish in silence.

 Ten years ago, the thatch and lacquer thuyen thung dominated the seas off Vietnam.
 Today, an increasing number of thuyen thung are made out of fiberglass.
 The synthetic boat is more durable than the older version.
-But the new boat lacks the simple beauty, rustic charm, and attention-to-detail visible in the woven thuyen thung.
-Sadly, the old-style thuyen thung will probably not survive Vietnam’s fervent embrace of capitalism and modernity; in the next decade or two, it will likely meet the same fate as the Native American bullboat.
+However, the new boat lacks the simple beauty, rustic charm, and attention-to-detail visible in the woven thuyen thung.
+Sadly, the old-style thuyen thung will probably not survive Vietnam’s fervent embrace of capitalism and modernity.
+In the next decade or two, it will likely meet the same fate as the Indian bullboat.